 Donors today have radars for what’s authentic and what is not.
 Instead of “the suits,” find people who are personally affected by the work.
 Their passion will come through.

 3. Viral videos that don’t mesh with your branding

-If you do capture a “wow” moment, think twice before posting.
+Even if you capture a “wow” moment, think twice before posting.
 You still need to ask whether it fits your branding and messaging.

-And watch the quality of DYI videos: You must have good lighting, audio, and be in focus or else you irritate viewers.
+And watch the quality of DYI videos: poor lighting, bad audio, and our of focus shots irritate viewers.
 Too many of these low-quality videos and you hurt your brand.

 Best wishes as you brainstorm your own fundraising video ideas …

-If you can’t personally be with your donors, the next best way to connect is through video.
-Video engages and creates a customer experience.
+If you can’t personally be with all your donors, the next best way to connect is through video.
+Video creates an engaging customer experience.
 Use it to your full advantage.

 - Ten types of fundraising videos that work, and three that don’t - May 10, 2021

 - Fundraising videos 101: Primer about effective videos, and ROI - April 20, 2021